broilo/Summaries/Hands-on_ML/chap3/README.md

 * Once again there's a tradeoff.
     - The higher the recall (TPR), the more false positives (FPR) the classifier produces.
 * One way to compare classifiers is to measure the area under the curve (AUC).
-    * A perfect classifier will have ROC AUC equal to 1, whereas a purely random one will have ROC AUC equal to 1/2.
+    - A perfect classifier will have ROC AUC equal to 1, whereas a purely random one will have ROC AUC equal to 1/2.

 **When to use?**

 * As a rule of thumb:
-    * Precision/Recall curve: whenever the positive calss is rare or when you care more about the false positives than the false negatives.
+    - Precision/Recall curve: whenever the positive calss is rare or when you care more about the false positives than the false negatives.
-    * ROC curve: otherwise.
+    - ROC curve: otherwise.

+# Multiclass Classification

+* Also called multinomial classifiers, can distinguish among more than two classes.

 # Keywords